 GEHA High Option offers a comprehensive plan with low copayments and low coinsurance on both medical care and prescription drugs.
 Here are the 2017 highlights:

-- Within the provider network, 100% coverage for hospital room and board and 90% for other charges after per admission deductible.
+- Within the provider network, $100 per admission deductible and GEHA pays 90% for other charges after per admission deductible.

 - Nationwide network with more than a million providers – yours is probably one of them.

 - Lab Card® program pays 100% of covered lab services.